-I am a PhD candidate at Toulouse School of Economics, doing research on environmental economics and public finance.
+I am a Postdoctoral Fellow at J-PAL King Climate Action Initiative based at PUC-Rio de Janeiro, doing research on environmental economics and public finance.

 Optimal (double) taxation with tax evasion and firm growth

 Tax evasion is in general a nuisance for governments, which must devote resources to fight it, and to ensure that taxpayers pay their taxes.
 However, if taxpayers invest avoided taxes in a productive way, governments can also benet from evasion by taxing the outcome of taxpayers investments.
 Moreover, by auditing past tax declarations, governments can still recover avoided taxes from the past while still beneting from the result of past evasion.
 This amounts to a form of double taxation which has not yet been considered in the literature.
 This paper models tax evasifon by rms in a dynamic setting where firms have incentives to invest all their assets.
 It shows that the optimal policy for the government is not to reduce evasion to zero, even when all enforcement parameters are free.
 In practice, evasion functions as a loan from the government to the taxpayer, where expected nes work as interest rates.
 The incentives outlined in this paper are likely to hold for small, financially constrained rms with high growth potential.

 Enforcement and the Technology of Crime: Varying the Use of Fire in Deforestation

 The impact of COVID-19 on formal companies in Senegal (in French), World Bank Practice Notes, 2020